Semiparametric Efficient Fusion of Individual Data and Summary Statistics: The Classic Semiparametric Theory

-In the rest of this paper, we let $\phi_{\mathrm{eff}}$ denote the efficient influence function, $E(\phi_{\mathrm{eff}}\phi_{\mathrm{eff}}^\T)$ the efficiency bound, $\hat{\tau}_{\mathrm{eff}}^{\mathrm{int}}$ the efficient estimator of $\tau$ based on the internal data in the class of semiparametric or nonparametric model under consideration.
+In the rest of this paper, we let $\phi_{\mathrm{e}}$ denote the efficient influence function, $E(\phi_{\mathrm{e}}\phi_{\mathrm{e}}^\T)$ the efficiency bound, and $\hat{\tau}_{\mathrm{e}}^{\sI}$ an efficient estimator for $\tau$ based on the internal data in the class of semiparametric or nonparametric models under consideration.
 We illustrate these concepts with an influential causal inference example; see \cite{bang2005doubly} and \citet{hahn1998role} for details.

-\begin{example} Suppose we have internal individual data on $Z=(T,X,Y)$ from an observational study $P_0$ about the effect of a binary treatment $T$ on the outcome $Y$ with covariates $X$.
-Let $Y_t$ denote the potential outcome if the treatment were set to $T=t$ for $t=0,1$ and $\tau = E(Y_1 - Y_0)$ the average treatment effect.
-Let $p(X) = \pr(T=1\mid X)$ be the treatment propensity score and $\mu_t(X) = E(Y\mid T=t, X)$ ($t = 0, 1$) the outcome regression function.
-Under the ignorability assumption ($Y_t\ind T\mid X$ and $0<p(X)<1$), $\tau$ is identified from the observed data with $\tau =E\{\mu_1(X) - \mu_0(X)\}$.
+\begin{example} Suppose we have internal individual data on $Z=(D,X,Y)$ from an observational study $P_0$ about the effect of a binary treatment $D$ on the outcome $Y$ with covariates $X$.
+Let $Y_d$ denote the potential outcome if the treatment were set to $D=d$ for $d=0,1$ and $\tau = E(Y_1 - Y_0)$ the average treatment effect.
+Let $p(X) = \pr(D=1\mid X)$ be the treatment propensity score and $\mu_d(X) = E(Y\mid D=d, X)$ ($d = 0, 1$) the outcome regression function.
+Under the ignorability assumption ($Y_d\ind D\mid X$ and $0<p(X)<1$), $\tau$ is identified from the observed data with $\tau =E\{\mu_1(X) - \mu_0(X)\}$.
 The efficient influence function for $\tau$ in the nonparametric model that imposes no other restrictions than the ignorability is